PCN DES Calculator 2026/27

 What does this PCN calculator estimate?

-It provides indicative planning estimates for 2026/27 covering ARRS, IIF, enhanced access and selected practice-level capacity and access values.
+It provides indicative planning estimates for 2026/27 covering ARRS, IIF, enhanced access and selected practice-level GP reimbursement values.

 Can this be used as a final financial figure?